 Stand with Austin Fund - In partnership with the Entrepreneurs Foundation, this fund is specifically set up for those affected by SXSW's cancellation and to accept donations for small businesses and other nonprofits which assist individuals.
 If you run an arts non-profit in Austin, this is for you!

-Aid Professional Vocalists Devastated by COVID-19 - A GoFundMe for the Washington D.C. area focused on professional vocalists who lost all their work due to the Force Majeure clause.
+VoxCorona - Aid Professional Vocalists Devastated by COVID-19 is the GoFundMe for the Washington D.C. area focused on professional vocalists who lost all their work due to the Force Majeure clause.
 Awards up to $500.
-No application form yet.

 Artist Trust COVID-19 Artist Relief Fund - For individual artists in Washington State who can prove loss of wages and earnings, rent payments due, medical expenses and other cancellations.